cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 ```
 Now I have to give my user the possibility to set a nice username.
 As far as I can see, the Devise's default views have only 2 required fields for signing up: email and password.
 Ok, so I need to **access the registrations views** to modify it.

-### Where are the Devise's registrations Views?
+### Where are the Devise registrations Views?

-In my app folder, Devise's views are nowhere to be found.
-Obviously they are hidden, but it must be a way to see them!
+In my app folder, Devise views are nowhere to be found.
+Obviously they are hidden, but there must be a way to see them!
 Here comes the great documentation written by the authors of the gem[^1].
-Devise provides a simple **generator** to copy all the views associated with authentification in a  dedicated folder.
+Devise provides a simple **generator** to copy all the views associated with authentication in a  dedicated folder.
 ```
 $ rails generate devise:views
 ```
-Now I have a Devise folder, and inside I can find a registration folder with the **new.html.erb** file I deserve.
+Now I have a Devise folder, and inside I can find a registration folder with the **new.html.erb** file I expected.
 I just need to add the username field on the form:
 ``` ruby
  <div class="form-inputs">